Safety and Operations

 MGE contracts with two natural gas transmission companies, Northern Natural and ANR Pipeline Company, owned by TC Energy.

 Both of these companies, as part of their sustainability commitments, are part of the ONE Future Coalition.
-ONE Future is the trade name for “Our Nation’s Energy Future Coalition, Inc.” This group of natural gas companies works together to voluntarily reduce methane emissions across the natural gas supply chain.
+ONE Future is the trade name for “Our Nation’s Energy Future Coalition, Inc.” This group of more than 45 natural gas companies works together to voluntarily reduce methane emissions across the natural gas supply chain to 1% or less by 2025.
+In its 2020 report, ONE Future registered a methane intensity number of 0.334%, beating its 1% goal by 67%.

-TC Energy also is a founding partner in the EPA’s Natural Gas STAR Methane Challenge Program, which launched in 2016.
+Northern Natural Gas and ANR Pipeline also are part of the U.S. Environmental Protection Agency’s Methane Challenge Program.
 Partners in this voluntary program report systemic and comprehensive actions to reduce methane emissions as part of efforts to enhance transparency in the industry.
+Reducing methane emissions decreases operational risk, increases efficiency and demonstrates concern for the environment, with benefits ranging from air quality improvements to conservation of non-renewable energy.

 Sustainability benchmarking and partnerships